Asthi Visarjan in Varanasi from Malaysia for NRIs | With Flights | Full Ritual Details

 Guided by the priest, the main ceremony begins.

-Invocation: The deceased soul is formally invited to take up residence in the holy city of Kashi as a divine entity, from where they can watch over the welfare of the living family.
+• Invocation & Pooja: The deceased soul is formally invited to take up residence in the holy city of Kashi as a divine entity, from where they can watch over the welfare of the living family.
+Asthi Pooja is done for about 30 minutes.

 Step 5: Post-Immersion Rites